-Working in close collaboration, CareerBuilder, Republic Media and BestCompaniesAZ—an Arizona-based consulting firm that specializes in identifying, developing and promoting best companies — have produced the second annual CareerBuilder’s Top Companies to Work for in Arizona publication.
-Filled with a wealth of information, this initiative (the only statewide program of its kind), identifies companies that have achieved top rankings in employer practices, employee engagement and satisfaction scores.
+Highlighting some of the most innovative workplace cultures, this initiative (the only statewide program of its kind), identifies companies that have achieved top rankings in employer practices, employee engagement and satisfaction scores.

 Attracting top talent

-Ryan Mote, Director of Recruitment Sales for Republic Media, said that as the job market becomes more competitive, it’s imperative for employers to set themselves apart from their competitors.
-“Quality candidates are becoming increasingly selective in where they work,” Mote said.
-“This program allows us to help local companies showcase the strength of their organizations, while providing information to potential candidates in the Phoenix market that will help them make educated decisions on where to work.”
+“Quality candidates are becoming increasingly selective in where they work,” Kivatinos said.
+“The Top Companies program gives local companies the opportunity to showcase the strength of their organizations while providing information to potential candidates that will help them make educated decisions on where they choose to work.”

 How the data was ascertained and compiled